 Instead of resolving to exercise more, make a commitment to taking care of your body.
-Rather than resolving to eating better, make a pledge to only eat whole foods 90% of the time.
+Rather than resolving to eating better, make a pledge to eat whole foods 90% of the time.
 Make this pledge or commitment every single day.
-Write it in a journal and record your thoughts daily to ensure you stay on task and follow through with your goals.
+Write it in a journal, and record your thoughts daily to ensure you follow through with your goals.

-To inspire your pledge, we have compiled some of our personal pledges for 2013.
-Thank you for being a part of our 2012, and for inspiring us to strive for the strongest version of ourselves.
+To inspire your pledge, we want to share some of our own.
+Thank you for being a part of our community, and for inspiring us to strive for the strongest version of ourselves.

 All the very best to you and yours in the New Year!